Many believe Christian Pulisic is going to be the first American football player to develop into a megastar both on and off the pitch.

 And, according to Raphael Honigstein, they’re expected to make a big move for the American in the summer of 2018.

-Speaking on the Totally Football Show podcast earlier last month, Honigstein said he expects Liverpool to “come in heavily” for Pulisic in the summer.
+Speaking on the Totally Football Show podcast in March, Honigstein said he expects Liverpool to “come in heavily” for Pulisic in the summer.